Coal Exchange, London: Background

 Coal had been imported to London by sea since at least medieval times.
 A coal exchange was established in 1770 on Thames Street in the City of London, near the site of Smart's Quay and close to Billingsgate Market; the main trades at Billingsgate Dock were fish and coal.
-The market was established by the main coal merchants as a private body to regulate the trade of coal in the capital, and was controlled by private coal merchants until the old Coal Exchange was bought by the Corporation of London in 1807.
+The market was established by the main coal merchants as a private body to regulate and control the trade of coal in the capital.
 A new building had been built in 1805, with a recessed classical portico supported by small Doric pillars and triangular pediment above, with stone steps leading to a quadrangle within.

-Under the control of the City Corporation, the Coal Exchange became a free and open market, regulated by various Acts of Parliament, including Acts in 1831, 1838 and 1845.
+Under the control of the City Corporation from 1807, the Coal Exchange became a free and open market, regulated by various Acts of Parliament, including Acts in 1831, 1838 and 1845.

 At this period, London was heated almost entirely by coal.
-By 1848, approximately 3.5 million tons of coal was being transported each year from the coalfields in Northumberland and Durham to London, with over 12,000 shiploads carried on nearly 3,000 vessels.
-The coal trade was also an important source of tax revenue for the city.
-The duty on coal funded Wren's rebuilding of more than fifty city churches and St Paul's Cathedral after the Great Fire of London in 1666, and also funded for other building works in the metropolis, such as the Thames Embankment.
+By 1854, approximately 3.5 million tons of coal was being transported each year from the coalfields in Northumberland and Durham to London.

 Historically, coal taxes, payable on each chaldron of 35 bushels or the imperial ton) were charged by the City based on volume measurements.
 A public measurement system, called metage, prevailed.
-Officials, called sea meters, measured the coal delivered from ship tp barge; others, called land meters, measured coal into standard sacks at the quayside.
+Officials, called sea meters, measured the coal delivered from ship to barge; others, called land meters, measured coal into standard sacks at the quayside.
 Monies owing to vendors, and to the Crown and City for taxes, were calculated with reference to the metage.
-"Metage" could also referred to the public charge payable for the meter man performing his duty.